Automated Identity Threat Detection in Private Equity

 How does AI optimize identity threat detection for Private Equity?

 AI identity threat detection for Private Equity learns your firm's deal-driven behavioral norms - distinguishing between a GP legitimately accessing multiple portfolios for investment committee prep versus a compromised account exfiltrating cap table data - then flags true anomalies in real time across Salesforce, DealCloud, Intralinks, and Datasite.
-Unlike generic tools that treat all users equally, PE-specific models understand seasonal deal velocity spikes, add-on acquisition integration workflows, and cross-portfolio data sharing, reducing false positives by 68% while maintaining 87% precision on genuine threats.
+Unlike generic tools that treat all users equally, PE-specific models understand seasonal deal velocity spikes, add-on acquisition integration workflows, and cross-portfolio data sharing - so false positives fall against your own alert baseline instead of staying flat, with targets set during rollout rather than quoted from a brochure.
 Your IT team gets a prioritized alert queue with recommended actions rather than raw event logs, enabling faster incident response and lower investigation costs.

 Is our IT & Cybersecurity data kept secure during this process?